alvinf7989/sep11-freedom-project/blog/entry06.md

 And that is just about it for everything I've done in this freedom Project, It's amazing how we've gone through learning all the basics in Kaboom.js and I like the idea of using special tools like Adobe Photoshop to make the sprite and background and import it in my terminal.

-The current problem is that next year, we're supposedly not allowed to use our personal laptops, which makes it harder for students to share creative ideas in special tools only accessed in our personal devices. (seriously the NYCDOE should reconsider).
+The current problem is that next year, we're supposedly not allowed to use our personal laptops, which makes it harder for students to share creative ideas in special tools only accessed in our personal devices. (seriously, the NYCDOE should reconsider).

 ## EDP
 So,  now that we are done with this Freedom Project, I can finally say that I''ve completed the full EDP after ending on Communicating the results.
 I was first improving my Project after some people tested it out and provided a few Glows & grows.
 This Improvement was known as going Beyond MVP.